sbcshop/PiCoder-Software/documents/readme.md

 **Use case:**
 ```
+# import required module from library
+from picoder import BUZZERTONE

 buz = BUZZERTONE()   # create class instance
 Freq = 1024          # change to see different tone
 loudness = 2000      # Higher the louder, close to 0 reduce sound intensity